YashovardhanSrivastava19/Generic-Text-Editor/README.md

 Credits:
-[https://stackoverflow.com/users/7432/bryan-oakley] for line number proxy solution amognst many more.
+[https://stackoverflow.com/users/7432/bryan-oakley] for line number proxy solution amongst many more.
-[https://stackoverflow.com/users/3950533/henry-zhu] for improvement in pygments highlighting and many more.
+[https://stackoverflow.com/users/3950533/henry-zhu] for improvement in pygments highlighting. and many more.